ByteShepherd/pandemiclocator.io/README.md

 * An interface (first site, then mobile if have time and staff to help in building) to show illness people near you to help in adopt the cautions to stay at home.
 Soon will be available https://www.pandemiclocator.io for the Web Frontend.

+## Pandemic Locator is also a collaborative platform
+### The idea is to provide a platform (initially Web) for the person to have knowledge of the cases of COVID-19 that are close to him (radius of 30km).
+The virus cases will be shown as points of interest (POI) on a map.
+The person can also contribute with case reports regarding the virus.
+The idea is to be a collaborative platform for the disclosure of cases in a totally anonymous way.

 ## This application is intended for study and practice areas like
 * Open sourcing as activity and team work
 * Updating my dotNet expertise to .NET Core 3 and C#7